Alec10111/food-recipe-api/README.md

 ```txt
 MONGO_CONNECTION_STRING="mongodb://mongo:27017/"
 ```
 matching the service name in the compose yaml.
-Otherwise you use `localhost` instead of `mongo`
+Otherwise use `localhost` instead of `mongo`

 ### Running with Docker Compose